-The Ulundi WTP draws raw water from a weir on the White Mfolozi River (Figure 17.15), which is augmented from the Klipfontein Dam, situated in the White Mfolozi River.
+The Ulundi WTP draws raw water from a weir on the White Mfolozi River (Figure 17.16), which is augmented from the Klipfontein Dam, situated in the White Mfolozi River.
 Water is directed from the river into a canal where it is further directed to a holding chamber.
-The water is then pumped (Table 17.10Error!
-Reference source not found.) up to the WTP.
-The potable water is distributed view pipelines (Table 17.12) to two distribution reservoirs (Table 17.11), namely, Reservoir 1 and Reservoir 2.
+The water is then pumped (Table 17.10) up to the WTP (Table 17.9).
+The potable water is distributed via pipelines (Table 17.12) to two distribution reservoirs (Table 17.11), namely, Reservoir 1 and Reservoir 2.
 Potable water is then pumped via two booster pump stations to the Mashona Reservoir in the Nkonjeni area.
 From there, the potable water is supplied to the Nkonjeni Reservoir and the Mahlabathini Reservoir.